One of the addresses on the Peninsula east of 280, Palo Alto has the credentials to back up that prestige…but you pay.

 Click on each of these Palo Alto neighborhoods for an in-depth look.

 Part 1: Here’s how Palo Alto’s major sub-markets have performed since 1994.
 Top-end Palo Alto consists of California Avenue, College Terrace, Community Center, Crescent Park, Downtown, Evergreen Park, Leland Manor, Old Palo Alto, Professorville and Southgate.
 Some of these neighborhoods also have a varying amount of entry-level housing.
 Entry-level Palo Alto is almost everything else, generally the tract neighborhoods built after World War II: Barron Park, East Charleston, East of Midtown, Green Acres, Green Gables, Midtown, Monroe, Ventura and West Charleston.
 The Palo Alto Hills isn’t included here, since its ultra-top end prices are more typical of Los Altos Hills et al. Palo Alto CID (Common Interest Development) includes all condos and townhouses, regardless of area.
 This graph is based on data from the Multiple Listing Service, corrected to eliminate anomalies at both ends of the price range that skew average sales price.
 The data has also been adjusted to compensate for the often substantial differences in average property size from year to year that can also skew averages.
 In effect, we’re tracking the same condo, entry-level neighborhood SFR and top-end neighborhood SFR through twenty-two years (SFRs) or fifteen years (condo) of boom and bust.
 The base year, 1994, was the last year of the post-1989 bust (note that there is no 1994 data for CID).
 2000 was the dot-com peak, Q4 2001 the bottom of the dot-bust.
 2005 is often called the recent market’s peak, although the Palo Alto market peaked in early 2008.
 It bottomed in 2009 and was one of the first to recover.
-2015 prices are as of May 2015.
+I’ve separated 2016 prices by first and second half.
+2017 prices are as of the first half.

 Part 2: The charts below are easier to understand than they look, and they have great information.
 Based on the same data as above, all you really need to know is that “peak” means “peak”, “trough” means “bottom of the market for this city’s SFRs and condos, whenever that was”, and that the more negative the number in the last column, the more volatile this city’s home prices have been during the period covered.
 I recommend that you scan the chart now, then come back for the more detailed explanations below if you need them.